-Revenue from the sale of goods comes from sales of industrial sewing machine spare parts and face mask machines.
-Sales of industrial sewing machine spare parts and face mask machines are recognized as revenue when the goods are delivered to the customer's specific location and completed reconciliation or the goods are actually shipped because it is the time when the customer has full discretion over the manner of distribution and price to sell the goods, has the primary responsibility for sales to future customers, and bears the risks of obsolescence.
+Revenue from the sale of goods comes from sales of industrial sewing machine spare parts.
+Sales of industrial sewing machine spare parts are recognized as revenue when the goods are delivered to the customer's specific location and completed reconciliation or the goods are actually shipped because it is the time when the customer has full discretion over the manner of distribution and price to sell the goods, has the primary responsibility for sales to future customers, and bears the risks of obsolescence.
 Trade receivable is recognized co-currently.